Azure/Cloud-Native/website/blog-cnny/2023-01-22/30days.md

 ![Cloud-native New Year](../../static/img/banners/post-kickoff.png)

-Welcome to `Day 01` of [🍂 #CloudNativeNewYear](https://aka.ms/CNNY)!
+Welcome to `Day 01` of [ 🥳 #CloudNativeNewYear ](https://aka.ms/CNNY)!
 Today, we kick off a full month of content and activities to skill you up on all things Cloud-native on Azure with content, events, and community interactions!
 Read on to learn about what we have planned!

 ---